RohenWong/DeepLearning-augmentation-on-MRI/README.md

 # VAE_on_ISPY2
 This project uses Variational Autoencoders (VAEs) to perform data augmentation on breast cancer MRI from the ISPY-2 clinical trial.
 We develop a novel augmentation architecture based on VAEs, to generate **both T2-weighted MRI and their corresponding tumour masks**.
-We train a U-Net segmentation model, and compare DICE scores on the test set (augmented batches vs. unaltered batches), to evaluate if the augmentation proved useful for improving tumour segmentation.
+We train a U-Net segmentation model to evaluate if the augmentation proved useful for improving tumour segmentation.

 ## Notebooks